dimenerno/dimenerno.github.io/_posts/2025-04-18-prisoner-hat-en.md

 A more challenging problem follows:

 > One hundred prisoners stand in a line.
 A guard randomly places either a black or white hat on each prisoner, then instructs them to guess their hat colour in order, starting from prisoner 1.
-Those who guess correctly are freed, whilst those who guess incorrectly are executed.
+Those who guess correctly are freed, while those who guess incorrectly are executed.
 The prisoners may discuss strategy beforehand, but after the hats are placed, all communication and actions are forbidden except stating their answer.
 What is the maximum number of prisoners whose survival can be guaranteed with certainty?
 >
 > <img src="/public/hat-2.png" style="max-height: 180px; margin: 0 auto; mix-blend-mode: multiply;">